 5. ScreeningWorks by Yardi

-Yardi is a well-known company in the real estate industry for its property management software.
+Yardi is well-known in the real estate industry for its property management software.
 But did you know that they also offer tenant screening services?
 These can be combined with property management services or used independently.

 Tenant screening can be automated if you already use Yardi for property management.
 Yardi ScreeningWorks is also available in Canada.